Distinguished Sets of Semi-simple Lie Algebras: Introduction and Main Result

 Since $c_{\alpha, \beta}$ is real and $c_{\alpha,\beta} = - c_{-\alpha,-\beta}$, it follows that $r_\alpha r_\beta /r_{\alpha + \beta} = 1$.
 Thus, the $Y_\alpha$ and $Z_\alpha$ (with $X_\alpha$ replace with $X'_\alpha$) belong to $\g_0$. \end{proof}

 We next have the following fact which follows from~\cite[Ch.~VI]{AWK:02}:

-\begin{lemma} Let $\g_0$ be simple, noncomplex and is not a split real form of $\g$.
-Suppose that $\Delta$ contains a complex root; then, the underlying root system can only be $A_n$ for $n$ odd, $D_n$, or $E_6$. \end{lemma}
+\begin{lemma} Let $\g_0$ be simple and noncomplex.
+Suppose that $\g_0$ is not a split real form of $\g$ and that $\Delta$ contains a complex root; then, the underlying root system can only be $A_n$ for $n$ odd, $D_n$, or $E_6$. \end{lemma}

 \begin{proof} The only connected Dynkin diagrams that admit nontrivial automorphisms are $A_n$, $D_n$ and $E_6$.
 But, if it is $A_n$ for $n$ even, then $\g_0$ has to be $\sl(n + 1, \R)$ (see~\cite[Ch.~VI]{AWK:02}), which is a split real form of~$\g = \sl(n + 1, \C)$. \end{proof}